yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 ```
 The assumption of fixed-supply money price deflation rests on the assumption of positive economic growth.
 In the case of economic contraction the money exhibits [price inflation](https://en.wikipedia.org/wiki/Inflation).
 The case of economic growth implies interest exceeds depreciation (increasing wealth).
 Both interest and depreciation must always be positive as implied by [time preference](https://en.wikipedia.org/wiki/Time_preference).
 ```
+interest-rate > depreciation-rate > 0
 growth-rate = interest-rate - depreciation-rate
+interest-rate - growth-rate = depreciation-rate
-interest-rate > depreciation-rate
+interest-rate - growth-rate > 0
+growth-rate < interest-rate
 ```
-The case of economic contraction implies the opposite (declining wealth).
-In this case ...
+Economic contraction implies increasing demand for products (declining wealth).
+As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
+As such contraction is a self-correcting condition.
 ```
+depreciation-rate > interest-rate > 0
 growth-rate = interest-rate - depreciation-rate
-interest-rate < depreciation-rate
+interest-rate - growth-rate = depreciation-rate
+interest-rate - growth-rate > 0
+growth-rate < interest-rate
 ```
-Economic contraction implies increasing demand for products.
-As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
-As such contraction is a self-correcting condition.
+Note that in both cases of economic growth and contraction, interest must exceed growth.
+Given that growth is the sole basis of deflation in a deflationary money, hoarding the money represents monetary depreciation (consumption).
+Any contrary behavior implies a purely speculatory condition, not supported by the fact of fixed supply.
+The rate of deflation is inherently lower than the rate of interest, as determined by human time preference.